coop-deluxe/sm64coopdx/docs/c/sections/enums.md

 ```
 First column is the constant name.

-If needed, define explicitly the value of each:
+If needed, explicitly define the value of each constant:
 ```c
 // src/engine/graph_node_types.inl